Myanmar and ADB

 The growth outlook for developing Asia and the Pacific remains steady, even though momentum slowed in the second half of 2014, but the declining oil prices represent a golden opportunity for many beneficial reforms, ADB says in a new report.

-ADB's interim country partnership strategy, 2012-2014, seeks to support the government in achieving sustainable and inclusive growth for job creation and poverty reduction.
+Sustaining Myanmar's development performance depends on continued reform momentum, the strengthening of institutions and capacities, and concerted efforts to improve infrastructure and service delivery.
+ADB's interim country partnership strategy for 2012-2014, which has been extended to 2016, seeks to support Myanmar in achieving sustainable and inclusive growth for job creation and poverty reduction.

 61.65(2013) Population in millions